mendix/web-widgets/packages/pluggableWidgets/rich-text-web/README.md

 ### Build and replace your mpk

--   Run `pnpm run build` to create your new .mpk file from the current `pluggableWidgets/rich-text-web` folder. it will be build inside `dist/[version]/RichText.mpk`.
+-   Run `pnpm run build` to create your new .mpk file from the current `packages/pluggableWidgets/rich-text-web` folder. it will be build inside `dist/[version]/RichText.mpk`.
--   Copy and replace this file into your studio pro widget folder.
+-   Copy and replace this file into your project's widgets folder.